ChristineTwin/accountable/README.md

 3. **Learning** from user corrections to improve accuracy over time
 4. **Reporting** organized bullet points and data summaries for PMs to refine into final reports along with financial reports by funder and by project

-**Philosophy**: Automate the tedious collection and organization work (80%), preserve PM judgment and expertise for final report crafting (20%).
+**Philosophy**: Reporting and accountability are important but it can and should be simpler.
+Automate the tedious collection and organization work (80%), preserve PM judgment and expertise for final report crafting (20%).

----

 ## Minimum Viable Product - Class Project Scope